licexicel/MapleStory-Equips-And-Calculation/README.md

   A. 108 means Eighth Equip Type / 18 means Eighteen Sets effect(99 is Lucky Equip) / 07 means Seventh Equip of the Set.

-  B. Equip without Set Effect would only Has Three Code.
-101 means its Equip Type is ring.
+  B. Equip without set effect would only has three code.
+101 means its equip type is ring.

 4.ScrollList

-  Scroll Type is set as "int" Type
+  Scroll type is set as "int" type

-  Type 1~6 is TMS Only
+  Type 1~6 is TMS only

   // 1 = 極電     /  2 =  Red    /  3 =  X      /  4 =  V       /  5 = 究極的黑暗 /　6 = Honor(榮耀) Honor is not in this calculation.